weyoss/redis-smq/README.md

 consumer.run();
 ```

-To start consuming messages, a consumer needs first to be launched from CLI to connect to the Redis server
-and wait for messages:
+Starting a consumer:

 ```text
 $ node ./examples/javascript/test-queue-consumer.js
 ```

-Once a message is received and processed the consumer should acknowledge the message by invoking the callback function
+To acknowledge a received message, you invoke the callback function without arguments.
-without arguments.

 The message acknowledgment informs the MQ that the message has been successfully consumed.

-If an error occurs, the message should be unacknowledged and the error should be reported to the MQ by
+If an error occurred, the message is unacknowledged by passing the error to the callback function.

-calling the callback function.
-Failed messages are re-queued and delivered again unless **message retry threshold** is
+By default, unacknowledged messages are re-queued and delivered again unless **message retry threshold** is exceeded.
-exceeded.
 Then the messages are moved to **dead-letter queue (DLQ)**.

-Each message queue has a system generated
-corresponding queue called dead-letter queue where all failed messages are moved to.
+Each message queue has a system generated corresponding queue called `dead-letter queue` that holds all messages
+that couldn't be processed or can not be delivered to consumers.

 See [Consumer Reference](docs/api/consumer.md) for more details.